 This Public Service Announcement (PSA) was produced by EMDRIA in August 2016.

 Client Handouts.
-EMDR Therapy – Guide for Making an Informed Choice is an easy-to-read handout for clients that describes the EMDR process and what to expect in therapy sessions, to include an overview of the 8-Phases of EMDR therapy.
+EMDR Therapy – Guide for Making an Informed Choice and EMDR Therapy – 8 Phases are easy-to-read handouts for clients that describes the EMDR process and what to expect in therapy sessions, to include an overview of the 8-Phases of EMDR therapy.
 EMDR – Client Handout describes how the mind can often heal itself naturally, in the same way as the body does.
 Much of this natural coping mechanism occurs during sleep, particularly during rapid eye movement (REM) sleep.

 Find an EMDR Therapist.
 To locate an EMDR therapist in your area who has completed the basic level of training (i.e., Parts 1 & 2 w/ 10 hours of consultation with an EMDRIA Approved Consultant and/or Consultant-in-Training):